MBB-team/VBA-toolbox/_wiki/Volterra-decomposition.md

 ## Performing a Volterra decomposition of learning rates' dynamics

-We then perform a Volterra decomposition w.r.t. three specifically chosen input basis functions, namely: the agent's chosen action, the winning action (which might not be the chosen action), and the winning action instability.
-The latter input is one when the winning action has changed between the previous and the current trial, and is zero otherwise.
-NB: These three input basis functions can be derived without any knowledge of the underlying mechanism.
+We then perform a Volterra decomposition w.r.t. three specifically chosen input basis functions, namely: the agent's last chosen action, the last winning action (which depends upon the outcome and might not be the chosen action), and the winning action instability.
+The latter is one when the winning action has changed between the previous and the current trial, and is zero otherwise.
+NB: These three input basis functions can be derived without any knowledge of the underlying learning mechanism.
 The Q-learner's choice behaviour is driven by the difference in action values, which mainly responds to the history of winning actions (not shown).
 In contradistinction, the learning rate exhibits a stereotypical response to winning action instability:

 ![]({{ site.baseurl }}/images/wiki/volterra/volterra1.jpg)